FseProject2519/Tweet-Repository/README.md

 6. Go to: Discover (to see the logs)
 7. On the left hand side under 'Available Fields' add 'message' field to get the logged messages as follows
   ![image](https://user-images.githubusercontent.com/104539687/173272560-cf882511-3021-4ceb-b829-e959e19b03dc.png)

+## SECTION I - Rabbit MQ Setup:
+1. Start RabbitMQ service in local
+2. Open http://localhost:15672 to view Rabbit MQ management console
+3. Go to queues tab to see the created queues